BBowenDev/Fairseq-VaTeX-ZH-EN/README.md

 # Fairseq-VaTeX-ZH-EN
-An implementation of fairseq trained on the VaTeX dataset's English (EN) and Simplified Chinese (ZH) parallel caption datasets.
+A text-only implementation of fairseq trained on the VaTeX dataset's English (EN) and Simplified Chinese (ZH) parallel caption datasets.

 ## Installation
+This model relies on pre-built shell scripts for installation.
+These scripts will run without necessary modification, but modifications can be made to optimize or customize installation.

 ### Requirements
 Fairseq-VaTeX-ZH-EN requires several packages.
 All are installed by scripts, but it may be helpful to keep track of installations by this repository.